Robotics-BUT/BPC-PRP/src/1_labs/text/8_lab.md

  - Simple Loop (10 points)
  - Complex Loop (10 points)

-To pass the track robot have to follow the full length of the line
+To pass the track robot have to follow the full length of the line.

+If no part of the robot's body covers the line, attempt fails.

 The points are awarded only for completing the entire track.